k8-proxy/p-k8-jmeter-test-engine-v1/src/controller/docker-jmeter-c-icap/README.md

 <tr>
 <td> --total_users, -t </td>
 <td>
 Total number of users for the test.
+If not specified, the default value of 100 will be used
 </td>
 </tr>
 <tr>
 <td> --users_per_instance, -u </td>
 <td>
 Users per POD.
-Corresponding number of PODs will be created to support --total_users valuse
+If not specified, the default value of 25 will be used
 </td>
 </tr>
 <tr>
 <td> --duration, -d </td>
 <td>
-Duration of the test
+Duration of the test.
+If not specified, the default value of 60 seconds will be used
 </td>
 </tr>
 <tr>